egzoniar/auth-system/README.md

-# auth-system
-A simple React.js application with JWT authentication workflow, protected routes, and refresh token functionality.
-This app implements login and register forms, event emitters for sign out, and uses popular technologies like React-Query, TypeScript, React-Router-DOM, Axios, and Tailwind for styling.

 # Simple React App with JWT Authentication

 This is a simple React.js application that implements JWT authentication workflow, protected routes, and refresh token functionality.
 It includes a login and register form and event emitters for sign out when refresh token fails or returns a 401 status code.
 The app is built with popular technologies like React-Query, TypeScript, React-Router-DOM, Axios, and Tailwind for styling.